 Mr. Katz knows how to assess a case and will help you determine the most appropriate path option based on your particular situation.
 Peaceful negotiations are an objective of most divorce cases, however if you’re too quick to agree to a collaborative approach, you might find yourself giving up rights you’ll later wish you protected.

 Instead, contact Mr. Katz today to learn more about mediation.
-Allow him to put his experience in family law, and specifically alternative dispute resolution for divorces, to work for your family.Contact Attorney Jonathan D. Katz to Find Out which Divorce Process Makes Sense for You
+Allow him to put his experience in family law, and specifically alternative dispute resolution for divorces, to work for your family.Contact Attorney Jonathan D. Katz to Find out Which Divorce Process Makes Sense for You

 If you or someone you love is considering mediation or another alternative dispute resolution technique, contact the law offices of attorney Jonathan D. Katz to learn about certain considerations that will bear heavily on your decision.
-If you live in Saugerties, Highland, Rochester, New Paltz, Kingston or anywhere else in Ulster or surrounding counties, contact Mr. Katz today for a no-cost, confidential free consultation.
+If you live in Saugerties, Highland, Rochester, New Paltz, Kingston or anywhere else in Ulster or surrounding counties, contact Mr. Katz today for a no-cost, confidential consultation.